alexdeloire/stock_market_data_frontend/README.md

 [Install](#installation) | [Usage](#usage) | [License](#license)

 This is frontend to visualise stock market data.
-You interact with it through and visualise the data in different ways.
+You interact with it and visualise the data in different ways.
 It is built with React.

 </div>